9To5Civil

 Types of Beam Bridges

 Beam bridges are categorized according to the criteria and as required in different situations.
-Which are as follows.
+These are as follows.

 1. Based on the Geometry